 If you bought a fridge-freezer today, it would use, on average, 50% less energy than a model available in 1990.
 By 2020 it is expected to be one of the most energy-efficient appliances in your home.
 This could mean savings of up to £44 per year.

+Try not to over specify your fridge freezer.
 Differently sized A+ rated fridge freezers will use different amounts of electricity.
-For instance, a 157 litre fridge with a 87 litre freezer would cost about £42 a year to run, whereas a larger 230 litre fridge with a 97 litre freezer would cost £48 a year to run, costing an extra £6 = 20kg CO₂.
+For instance, a 157 litre fridge with an 87 litre freezer would cost about £42 a year to run, whereas a larger 230 litre fridge with a 97 litre freezer would cost £48 a year to run, costing an extra £6 = 20kg CO₂.

 Choose the smallest possible model that suits your needs.
 One larger refrigerator is cheaper and more efficient to run than two smaller ones.